jtaw5649/waybar-manager/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in Waybar Manager, please report it responsibly:
+If you discover a security vulnerability in Barforge, please report it responsibly:

 1. **Do not** open a public issue
 2. Email the maintainer directly or use GitHub's private vulnerability reporting